csebooks/operating-systems/content.en/overview/_index.md

 To explain this diversity, we can turn to the history of computers.
 Although computers have a relatively short history, they have evolved rapidly.
 Comput- ing started as an experiment to determine what could be done and quickly moved to fixed-purpose systems for military uses, such as code breaking and trajectory plotting, and governmental uses, such as census calculation.
 Those early computers evolved into general-purpose,multifunctionmainframes, and that’s when operating systemswere born.
 In the 1960s, **Moore’s Law** predicted that the number of transistors on an integrated circuit would double every 18 months, and that prediction has held true.
 Computers gained in functionality and shrank in size, leading to a vast number of uses and a vast number and variety of operating systems.
 (See Appendix A for more details on the history of operating systems.)

 How, then, can we definewhat an operating system is?
 In general, we have no completely adequate definition of an operating system.
-Operating systems

-**6 Chapter 1 Introduction**

-exist because they offer a reasonable way to solve the problem of creating a usable computing system.
+Operating systems exist because they offer a reasonable way to solve the problem of creating a usable computing system.
 The fundamental goal of computer systems is to execute programs and to make solving user problems easier.
 Computer hardware is constructed toward this goal.
 Since bare hardware alone is not particularly easy to use, application programs are developed.
 These programs require certain common operations, such as those controlling the I/O devices.
 The common functions of controlling and allocating resources are then brought together into one piece of software: the operating system.

 In addition, we have no universally accepted definition of what is part of the operating system.
 A simple viewpoint is that it includes everything a ven- dor ships when you order “the operating system.”
 The features included, how- ever, vary greatly across systems.
 Some systems take up less than a megabyte of space and lack even a full-screen editor, whereas others require gigabytes of space and are based entirely on graphical windowing systems.
 Amore com- mon definition, and the one that we usually follow, is that the operating system is the one program running at all times on the computer—usually called the **kernel**.
 Along with the kernel, there are two other types of programs: **system programs**, which are associated with the operating system but are not neces- sarily part of the kernel, and application programs, which include all programs not associated with the operation of the system.